Wanclouds/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 # Migration considerations
 {: #migration-considerations}

-The VPC+ Cloud Migration tool duplicates your environment on IBM Cloud® Virtual Private Cloud and does not cancel your IBM Cloud classic infrastructure.
+The VPC+ tool duplicates your environment on IBM Cloud® Virtual Private Cloud and does not cancel your IBM Cloud classic infrastructure.
 You can cancel your existing classic environment from the IBM Cloud console.

 ## Considerations for virtual server instances
 {: #virtual-server-instances}